k1kolev/info/features/ui-ux-features/tiles.md

 Storing this information in a unified, understandable way in a single, secure place is one thing.
 Finding strictly what we need - now, fast - is another.

-, even when we have it well-arranged.
+And the more fast-paced our business environment is, the more the importance of quick and suitable access to data becomes.

+Sometimes, we just do not have the time to navigate back and forth to the same data, time and again.

+In the heat of the moment,

 Arranging all this functionality in a structured, logical manner

-To facilitate navigation throughout the platform and to make logical sense
+To facilitate navigation throughout the platform and to ensure that we view only what is necessary

+logical sense

 To
 With so much data that we enter and manage, it